eocdb/ocdb-docs/docs/source/ocdb-api-cli.md

 Both options offer the same functions.
 If you just want to apply one or more of these functions, the command line interface (CLI) will suit your needs.
-Otherwise, use the OCDB API in Python scripts to integrate OCDB API functions together with other Python methods.
+Otherwise, use the OCDB API in Python scripts to integrate OCDB API functions together with other Python tasks.

 ## Installation